serghiou/best-of-data-science/best-of-statistics.md

 **[Elementary Statistics by Penn State.](https://newonlinecourses.science.psu.edu/stat200/home)** Course.
 Book.
 This is a superbly well designed course on statistics, which also emphasizes the computational approach to learning statistics (e.g. simulations).
 I would have liked they used a less traditional approach in describing statistical significance.
 Nevertheless, very highly recommended.

+**[Ask Good Questions.](https://askgoodquestions.blog/)** Blog.
+A blog about teaching introductory statistics.
+It has great explanations about aspects of statistics that students frequently get wrong.
+I really like the clever statistical problems that it has and it's a great inspiration for exam questions.

 ## Frequentist